mozilla-spidermonkey/jsparagus/README.md

     I think this makes it impossible to represent a language that contains both `x` and `x y`.

-*   Similarly, left-recursive rules for the same nonterminal must accept disjoint sets of tokens immediately following the left-recursion.

 *   No Kleene quantifiers.

-*   Grammar rules can't contain actions (code to execute while parsing, useful for building a nice AST;
+*   The input grammar can't contain actions (code to execute while parsing, useful for building a nice AST;
     contextually selecting the tokenizer goal symbol;
     and emitting good error messages)

-*   The output is a very literal-minded parse tree, really too literal.
+*   The output is a fairly literal-minded parse tree, really too literal.

 *   Recursive descent parsers can run out of stack.
     The parser above will throw a RecursionError if asked to parse